polichtm/MCW-Azure-Stack/Hands-on lab/Before the HOL - Azure Stack.md

 ### Task 2: Install Azure Stack Hub Development Kit (Operations)

-In this task you will execute a script that will download and provision Azure Stack Hub Development Kit on the newly deployed Azure VM
+In this task you will execute a script that will download and provision Azure Stack Hub Development Kit on the newly deployed Azure VM.

-1. Within the Remote Desktop session to **AzSHOST-1**, right-click Start and then click Command Prompt (Admin)
+1. Within the Remote Desktop session to **AzSHOST-1**, right-click Start and then select Command Prompt (Admin).

-1. Within the Remote Desktop session to **AzSHOST-1**, start Windows PowerShell as administrator.
+2. Within the Remote Desktop session to **AzSHOST-1**, start Windows PowerShell as administrator.

-1. From the Administrator: Windows PowerShell window, set values of the variables that will be used by the installation script by running the following (ensure you replace the placeholder values, where `[azure-admin-upn]` and `[azure-admin-password]` designate the user name and password of the account with the Owner role in the Azure subscription you are using in this lab and the Global Administrator role in the Azure AD tenant associated with that subscription):
+3. From the Administrator: Windows PowerShell window, set values of the variables that will be used by the installation script by running the following (ensure you replace the placeholder values, where `[azure-admin-upn]` and `[azure-admin-password]` designate the user name and password of the account with the Owner role in the Azure subscription you are using in this lab and the Global Administrator role in the Azure AD tenant associated with that subscription):

     ```powershell
     Set-Location -Path 'C:\AzureStackOnAzureVM'